-Employers usually conduct some sort of background check on job seekers though not always through a third party organization and they may not check on all elements of your background.
+Employers usually, though not always, conduct some sort of background check on job seekers through a third party organization and they may not check on all elements of your background.
 Typically, they only conduct checks on people who are far along in the application process.
 A background check helps an employer to verify information shared by a job seeker and to uncover any vulnerabilities such as indebtedness or a criminal history that might make it more likely that the candidate would act unethically on the job.

 Many employers use a third party to conduct a background check.
 When they do this, they must adhere to FCRA regulations.